 • a feeling of fullness after eating

-Sometimes, gastritis can lead to stomach ulcers, stomach bleeding, and an increased risk for stomach cancer.
+Sometimes, gastritis can lead to stomach ulcers, stomach bleeding, and an increased risk of stomach cancer.

-Helicobacter pylori (H. pylori) infection happens when bacteria infect your stomach.
+Helicobacter pylori (H. pylori) infection happens when this bacteria infects your stomach.
 About two-thirds of people worldwide have H. pylori.
+This statistic is mostly driven by the prevalence of H. pylori in developing countries, incidence rates are much lower in developed countries.

 Many people don’t have symptoms, but some experience: